Last Updated on April 2, 2019 by Katty

 Lampedusa is not a very large island; however, since it is seeing a rising trend in tourism it does have some good places for accommodation.
-There are some expensive as well as some budget hotels on the island, most of which are quite comfortable and clean.
-Some good hotels to try while on the island are Le Pelagie Hotel, Villagio La Rocca, Medussa Hotel SRL and Hotel Baia Turchese.
+There are some expensive as well as some budget hotels, most of which are quite comfortable and clean.
+Some good hotels to try while on the island are Le Pelagie Hotel, Villaggio La Rocca, Medusa Hotel SRL and Hotel Baia Turchese.

 Eating Out on Lampedusa

-There are a few good restaurants on the island that serve Sicilian and Italian cuisine.
+There are a few good restaurants that serve Sicilian and Italian cuisine.
 There are also a few places that serve good pizza and other European fare.
 Ristorante Gamilli, Borge Cala Creta and Ristorante Belvedere are the best known places to eat in Lampedusa.

 Shopping in Lampedusa